einarwh/experiments-in-powerblog/content/blog-posts/picture-combinators-and-recursive-fish.md

   utile (rehue >> rehue) id rehue id
 ```

-We use the two variants of the **t** tile in two side functions, one for the “north” and “south” side, another for the “west” and “east” side.
+We use the two variants of the **t** tile in two side functions, one for the "north" and "south" side, another for the "west" and "east" side.

 ```fsharp
 let side tt hueSW hueSE n p =